boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 # UDP Options at a Glance {#uo}

 UDP {{!RFC0768}} does not support an extension mechanism similar to the options supported by other transport protocols, such as TCP {{?RFC9293}}, SCTP {{?RFC9260}}, or DCCP {{?RFC4340}}.
 Such a mechanism can be useful for various applications, e.g., to discover a path MTU or share timestamps.
 To fill that void, {{!I-D.ietf-tsvwg-udp-options}} extends UDP with a mechanism to insert extensions in datagrams.
 To do so, and unlike the conventional approach that relies upon transport headers, {{!I-D.ietf-tsvwg-udp-options}} uses trailers.
 Concretely, UDP options are placed in the surplus area (that is, the area of an IP payload that follows a UDP packet).
 See {{spa}}.
-An example of the use of UDP options is described in {{?I-D.ietf-tsvwg-udp-options-dplpmtud}}.
+An example of the use of UDP options for Datagram Packetization Layer Path Maximum Transmission Unit Discovery (DPLPMTUD) is described in {{?I-D.ietf-tsvwg-udp-options-dplpmtud}}.

 ~~~~
                        IP transport payload